sustrik/libdill/man/ipaddr_len.md

 # RETURN VALUE

-length of the IP address
+Length of the IP address.

 # ERRORS